AriezLabs/blog/content/blog/xbox.md

 I don't really know how to interpret this result - I guess lower temperatures are better, but I imagine that if the CPU is running cooler due to a better heat exchange, the heatpipe should actually get hotter.
 It's also just a one degree difference that could be due to a change in ambient temperature or other environmental factors.

 ## Conclusion

 Swapping the drive to an SSD was absolutely worth it.
 Load times are now tolerable even to my ADHD brain.
 I recommend doing this swap if you're somewhat handy with computers.
 Otherwise, you'll probably also do fine with a USB SSD (or HDD), even if it'll be a little (or a lot) slower.
+The main thing is getting more storage anyway.

-As for the paste swap, the results are inconclusive, which was then again predictable given the pathetic testing setup.
+As for repasting, the results are inconclusive, which was then again predictable given the pathetic testing setup.
 But in any case there's no vast degradation.
 So to be safe I'd say swapping the paste is probably not worth it unless you think it'll be fun.
 As for difficulty, if you're comfortable with building PCs, you can also do this.